zzhang82/web422/notes/angular-routing-intro.md

 **Next actions**

-In our [getting started](angular-routing-example) document, you will learn to enhance last week's components example, by adding the routing feature.
+In our [getting started example](angular-routing-example) document, you will learn to enhance last week's components example, by adding the routing feature.

 <br>